Get powerful spoofing protection

 Fake money transfers

-Fraudsters can use message spoofing to run PayPal scams or even masquerade as a bank, pretending they’ve transferred money into a target’s account.
-The text will request that the victim complete the transaction or provide personal information by clicking a link (which ends up being malicious).
+Fraudsters use text spoofing to trick you into sending them money.
+Messages often say they’ve transferred money into your account.
+The text will request you to complete the transaction or provide personal information by clicking a malicious link.

 Corporate espionage